 Projects are an important feature of all our courses.
 In addition to being a fun and practical way to learn, they provide you with an excellent opportunity to explore topics in depth and enable you to develop essential skills such as problem-solving, communication and teamwork, all of which are vital skills employers look for.
-All our courses include at least one significant project in every year of study.

 A variety of projects are undertaken each year.
 Some were for external organisations such as the NHS, charities and software companies; others were based on research interests within the School.
 Examples of recent projects include:

 - 3D Noughts and Crosses with Baxter, a Humanoid Robot: development of a software system run on the University’s Baxter Research Robot, enabling him to participate in playing 3D Noughts and Crosses with another human player.

 - Design of Quad Rotor Semi-Autonomous Flight Controller Software: a quad rotor was designed, built and developed to be able to fly semi-autonomously maintaining a target altitude.
 A Base Station application was developed to control and display data from the Quad Rotor.

 - The Leeds Method of Management antibiotic app: a mobile application was developed that can display information about pathogens and drugs as well as working offline.
 This was so doctors can have a quick reference guide in the palm of their hand without the need of an internet connection.

 - Delivering a Cloud Monitoring Tool: a platform-agnostic cloud monitoring tool is designed and implemented capable of collecting monitoring data from the cloud, physical host and virtual machine layers.
 By provisioning a custom test-bed running OpenStack it demonstrated that the tool is able to collect and supply a series of metrics.